-We have been advised by the underwriter that it proposes to offer the Units directly to the public at the public offering price set forth on the cover page of this prospectus.
-The underwriter may sell Class A Units or Class B Units separately to purchasers or may sell a combination of Class A Units and Class B Units to purchasers in any proportion.
-Any securities sold by the underwriter to securities dealers will be sold at the public offering price less a selling concession not in excess of \$[] per Class A Unit.
+We have been advised by the underwriter that it proposes to offer the securities directly to the public at the public offering price set forth on the cover page of this prospectus.
+Any securities sold by the underwriter to securities dealers will be sold at the public offering price less a selling concession not in excess of \$48.00 per fixed combination of a share of Series F convertible preferred stock, a Series 1 warrant and a Series 2 warrant.